ayrtoneg/Montreal-test/README.md

 ### Tests
 - Unfortunately it was not possible to put tests, because I had only one night to develop the project (since I work during the week and the time was short).
 If I have one more night, I can implement the necessary tests.

+### Endpoints
+- To see the endpoints, just run the project and you will be redirect to swagger UI with all endpoints or put /swagger into the url